vasavi168/docs/v2/send-sms.md

 * S - Transcrub Messaging.
 * G - Global Messaging

-Country code is mandatory to be included in the 'to' paramenter for global messaging and optional for indian numbers.
+Country code is mandatory to be included in the `to` paramenter for global messaging and optional for indian numbers.
 If country code not found, default `91` will get appended to mobile number.

 Before you start sending transactional SMS through this API, please test whether your content is matching a template which has been pre approved.
 Otherwise, the SMS will end up being rejected.